I gave all my boys pyjamas for Christmas last year. Unfortunately, they all shrunk and now the pyjama bottoms only reach mid-shin.

 - How To Unshrink Jeans With This Clever Hack!

 - How To Clean Black Jeans Without Washing

 - How To Dry Jeans In The Dryer Without Shrinking

 Does fleece shrink?

 I don’t find that fleece shrinks.
-It can lose its softness over time but it doesn’t tend to shrink.
+It can lose its softness over time, but it doesn’t tend to shrink.
 Fleece is best dried naturally.
-The dryer can damage the fibres and eventually cause them to lose softness.
+The dryer can damage the fibers and eventually cause them to lose softness.